 She has more than a decade of experience in treating lung cancer and mesothelioma patients, exploring options that go well beyond standard chemotherapy.

 Nagasaka’s research involves novel clinical trials that have advanced the treatment of lung cancer with various immunotherapy combinations.
-She works closely with surgical oncologists, radiologists and pathologists at Karmanos to individualize treatment for each patient.
+She works closely with surgical oncologists, radiologists and pathologists to individualize treatment for each patient.

 Specialties of Dr. Misako Nagasaka

 - Pleural mesothelioma

 - Esophageal cancer

 - UCI Health Chao Family Comprehensive Cancer Center

 - Barbara Ann Karmanos Cancer Institute

 - Beth Israel Medical Center in New York (Residency)

 - National Center for Global Health and Medicine, Tokyo (Residency)